 1. Suicide NDEs and New Perspectives on Life

-Interestingly, while NDE survivors generally report a reduced fear of death, this doesn’t translate into a desire to hasten their own demise.
+Interestingly, while near-death experience (NDE) survivors generally report a reduced fear of death, this doesn’t translate into a desire to hasten their own demise.
 Instead, many NDErs describe a sense of peace with the idea of death but also a renewed determination to live fully and meaningfully.
 They often feel as though they have been given a second chance or a glimpse of something profound that changed their outlook on existence.

 2. Benjamin’s Suicide NDE